AhmetZamanis/UsedCarKicksClassification/Report.md

 def validate_logistic(
   alpha, # Regularization strength hyperparameter l1_ratio, # Ratio of L1 regularization hyperparameter
-  tol = 1e-4, # Min. required change in validation score to count as improvement verbose = 0, # Set to 1 to print model training progress trial = None # Pass the Optuna trial if applicable ):
+  trial, # Pass the Optuna trial of the parameter set tol = 1e-4, # Min. required change in validation score to count as improvement verbose = 0 # Set to 1 to print model training progress ):

   # Record the validation scores of the parameter set on each CV fold